-Data Collection, Assessment and Surveillance Committee
+Data and Oral Health Surveillance

-State Synopses Summary Report 2017 - This report contains aggregated data for responses to selected items on the 2017 State Synopses of Dental Public Health Programs.
+- State Synopses Summary Report 2023 - This report contains aggregated data for responses to selected items on the 2021-2022 State Synopses of Dental Public Health Programs.

 ASTDD Basic Screening Survey (BSS) Resources

-ASTDD BSS Toolkit - This downloadable toolkit contains all of the information you will need to plan and conduct a BSS of children or vulnerable older adults.
+- ASTDD BSS Toolkit - This downloadable toolkit contains all of the information you will need to plan and conduct a BSS of children or vulnerable older adults.

-ASTDD Turning Data into Action Webcast Series
+- ASTDD Turning Data into Action Webcast Series

 Other Data and Surveillance Resources

 - American Dental Association Health Policy Institute - The Health Policy Institute (HPI) generates, synthesizes, and disseminates innovative research on a variety of topics that are relevant to policy makers, health care advocates, and providers within the U.S. dental care system.
 Some of the key issues that HPI focuses on include the impact of health reform on the dental care sector, access to dental care for key populations, dental practice economics, dental care service delivery and financing, and dental education.

 - BRFSS (Behavioral Risk Factor Surveillance System) - Searchable database by year and category of the Behavioral Risk Factor Surveillance System.
 Most states participate in this survey and provide oral health data.
 Search on "oral health" to view data on the oral health questions.

 - BRFSS/PRAMS/YRBS State Added Questions - This list of optional state added BRFSS, PRAMS and YRBS questions from 2016 - 2022 was compiled based on responses to a query to state dental directors.